Here are some of the goodies we brought back from Malaysia.

 You’ll never find such huge signboard in Vancouver.
 Business must be good as this is the 3rd branch of this restaurant.

 Condiments; chopped Thai chili, minced garlic and soy sauce.

 This is the signature dish of the restaurant; steamed fish in supreme broth with “la la” (a kind of clam).
 The broth has a hint of wine and spiciness.
-More on following page.
-Click here to continue reading
+Continue reading

 My brother in law picked Ben and I up from Kepong after work.
 They live nearer to the KLIA.
 We had a late night flight back to Vancouver.

 On the way to his house, he stopped by a popular street stall selling deep fried snacks.